Smatnemo/piticket/README.rst

 -----------------

 * Interface would be available in English, Hausa, Igbo, Pidgin English, Tiv, Yoruba
-* A local menu to alter settings of the application
+* A local menu to alter settings of the application.
+The settings are available in the database.
 * Renew train ticket card through NFC card reader
 * Take payment using notes and cards
+* Print tickets using CUPS server
+* Highly customizable because it uses plugins
+* Screen saver option available to be either picture or video